TRUMP NATIONAL DORAL MIAMI (305-592-2000)

 quality white sand bunkers are strategically placed greenside on all holes except the 18th - which needs no additional hazards.
 Water comes into play, in

-accommodations, a full service spa, swimming pools, workout facility, fine and casual dining, children's programs, and other top notch recreational
+provides first class accommodations, a full service spa, swimming pools, workout facility, fine and casual dining, children's programs, and other top notch

 Four sets of tees provide an opportunity for golfers of all abilities to play to their skill level.
 The blue tees, measuring 6209 with a 124 slope should be the